-With nearly a dozen properties now connected, and the work to reach other sectors of the glen well under way, it’s finally time to ‘officially’ launch our network to the world at large.
+With the work to install our core network across the glen well under way, it’s finally time to ‘officially’ launch our network to the world at large.
 So here’s our press release announcing the fact, coinciding with a small ceremony that took place today, in the presence of those who’ve supported us practically and politically, and those who can learn from the example that we and other communities have set.

 Remote Scottish community tops UK broadband with 1Gbps speeds

 Local Balquhidder community achieves hyper-fast broadband, digging trenches and using council funds to build its own infrastructure and reach the fastest speeds in Britain.

 An ambitious local community in a remote Scottish glen has been praised for significantly boosting its broadband, joining a small fraction of properties in the UK able to reach speeds of 1Gbps.

 Working in partnership with Stirling Council and internet service provider (ISP) Bogons, community interest company Balquhidder Community Broadband (BCB), will deliver hyper-fast, future proof and community owned broadband to all 197 premises in the Balquhidder area.